Keith Smith (fullback): 2014 season

-Smith was signed as an undrafted free agent by the Dallas Cowboys after the 2014 NFL Draft on May 11.
+Smith was signed as an undrafted free agent by the Dallas Cowboys after the 2014 NFL draft on May 11.
 Multiple injuries on the linebacker corps forced the team to sign him to the active roster for depth purposes on September 20.
 Smith made his NFL debut in the Cowboys' 34–31 season-opening win over the St. Louis Rams.
-He lined up with the defense in a play where the Cowboys stopped the Rams on a 4th-and-inches in the third quarter.
 He was waived the following day and signed to the practice squad.
 On October 4, he was promoted to the roster and released two days later.
 On October 18, he was promoted to the active roster and was later released on November 14.
 He remained on the roster after being added again on November 26, 2014.
-Smith finished his rookie season with ten game appearances but did not record a statistic.
+Smith finished his rookie season with ten game appearances.

 2015 season

 On May 14, 2015, Smith was released after rookie minicamp to make room for free agent safety Danny McCray.
 He was re-signed on July 31, a day after linebacker Keith Rivers announced his retirement.
 He made the team because of his special teams ability and appeared in four games until being released on October 5, to make room for a suspended Rolando McClain.
 On October 7, he was re-signed to the Cowboys' practice squad.
 On November 14, he was elevated to the active squad for depth purposes while linebacker Sean Lee was out with a concussion.
-Smith then played on November 15 against Tampa Bay.
+Smith played on November 15 against the Tampa Bay Buccaneers.
 On November 16, he was waived to make room for linebacker Mark Nzeocha.
 On November 18, he was re-signed to the practice squad.

 At the end of the 2015 season, at his exit meeting with head coach Jason Garrett, Smith was told he was being converted into a fullback based on his work with the scout team, in order to give him a better chance to make the roster.